occampos/Global_Happiness_Analysis/README.md

 <p>&nbsp;</p>

 Visuals 5 and 6 present the distribution of countries based on their happiness scores.
-Despite North America showing a high average happiness score, it doesn't comprise the largest number of countries.
-Europe and Africa stand out in these visuals due to their higher representatioN.
+Despite North America showing a high average happiness score, it only represents one country.
+Europe and Africa stand out in these visuals due to their higher representation.
 Europe hosts the most countries with higher happiness scores, while Africa contains the most countries with lower happiness scores.
+Visuals 5 and 6 also highlight that despite having higher or lowert scores on average each region still shows a level of diversity among scores.

 <table>
 <tr><th><img src="https://raw.githubusercontent.com/occampos/Patterns_In_Happiness/main/Visuals/data_2023/data_2023_05.png"  width="570" height="380"> </th><th><img src="https://raw.githubusercontent.com/occampos/Patterns_In_Happiness/main/Visuals/data_2023/data_2023_06.png"  width="570" height="380"></th></tr>